ThbltLmr/yt-term/ARTICLE.md

 # Streaming YouTube videos in the terminal with the Kitty graphics protocol

-Over the past few months, I have been slowly turning my terminal into my happy place: switching from VSCode to Neovim, setting up [Neomutt](https://neomutt.org/) to read my emails, even occasionally using [lynx](https://lynx.invisible-island.net/) to browse so text-heavy websites.
-But I was still reliant on my regular browser to watch my favorite Minecraft let's play videos and NordVPN ads.
+Over the past few months, I have been slowly turning my terminal into my happy place: switching from VSCode to Neovim, setting up [Neomutt](https://neomutt.org/) to read my emails, even occasionally using [lynx](https://lynx.invisible-island.net/) to browse some text-heavy websites.
+I could even find CLI clients for a lot of other common desktop apps, like Spotify or Discord.
+But when it came to YouTube, and video streaming in general, I was still reliant on my regular browser.

 That is, until I read the following line in the documentation for [Ghostty](https://ghostty.org):